-The sleepy and still somewhat gritty outer part of District 9 is the least likely of places to boast a fancy restaurant.
-Lying in the corner of a quiet park, Petrus is a hidden gem of a Bib Gourmand-awarded restaurant specialized in contemporary French cuisine.
+The sleepy outer part of Budapest's District 9 is an unlikely place to boast a fancy restaurant, but Petrus, which overlooks a quiet park, is a hidden gem of a Bib Gourmand-awarded place here specializing in contemporary French cuisine.
 The food occupies the territory between bistro fare and fine dining: the 7-course tasting menu approaches the latter, the a la carte offerings the former.